 ‘The Tree of Tongues’, chart showing the relationships between the languages of Middle-earth

 There is nevertheless a high degree of consistency and coherence in Tolkien’s languages as he elaborated them across the decades.
-Qenya as conceived in the nineteen tens and twenties and Quenya as conceived in the fifties and sixties, while differing in details of phonology, grammar, and lexicon, are nonetheless more alike than unlike, as are the successive conceptual stages of Goldogrin, Noldorin and Sindarin.
+Qenya as conceived in the 1910s and 1920s and Quenya as conceived in the 1950s and 1960s, while differing in details of phonology, grammar, and lexicon, are nonetheless more alike than unlike, as are the successive conceptual stages of Goldogrin, Noldorin and Sindarin.
 Nonetheless, few if any details of Tolkien’s inventions were immune from change, and even whole grammatical categories, such as pronouns and verb tenses, were at all times susceptible to sweeping change.

 The task of editing and presenting the texts and tracing the history of Tolkien’s linguistic inventions was begun by Christopher Tolkien in The History of Middle-earth.
 It is continued by Christopher Gilson, Carl F. Hostetter, Arden R. Smith, Patrick H. Wynne and Bill Welden, with the assistance of Christopher Tolkien, the Tolkien Estate, and the Tolkien manuscript archives at Marquette University in Wisconsin and the Bodleian Library in Oxford.